 You pick your 6-year-old up from school and notice his cheeks are bright red.
 He feels a little warm and then shows you a red lacy rash on his arms.
-You rush over to the doctor’s office; afraid he might have some usual illness.
+You rush over to the doctor’s office, afraid this rash might be caused by some unusual illness

 It is important for you to understand the words we will use in this discussion to describe a rash.
 This will also help you more accurately describe a rash to your doctor’s office over the phone.

 - Raised – this means you can feel a bump when you rub your fingers over the rash.

 - Flat – opposite of raised.
 The rash is flush with the skin and can’t be felt.

 - Lacy – this looks as if someone placed a piece of fancy lace material over the skin and then removed it, leaving a red imprint of the lace on the skin.

 - Pimply – this refers to very small raised bumps with a tiny white head in the middle, just like a pimple.

 - Bumps – this means exactly when it sounds like – a raised bump.

 - Spots – this refers to flat spots that can’t be felt.